Flyball Dog Breeds: Best Traits, Types and Roles

 What Makes a Dog Good at Flyball?

 Forget breed standards for a minute.
-The dogs that thrive in flyball share a few key traits:
+The dogs that thrive in flyball usually share a few practical traits:

-Notice what's NOT on that list?
+Notice what is not on that list?
 A specific breed.

 Fast Flyball Dog Breeds: The Speed Demons